Which of these four popular racket sports do you prefer?

 Badminton is a said to be the fastest racket sport out there.
 It is a very quick game and requires you to be alert and have good judgment.

 1.Racket: For beginners, there are plenty of rackets and companies to choose from.
 Depending on what level you are at, you should pick a racket for your requirement.
 There are even smaller sizes for kids who are just starting out.

 2. Shoes: Gum sole shoes are a must as they grip the court the best and cause less slipping.
 There are lighter than normal shoes too.
 Running shoes won’t work.

 3. Attire: Generally the attire is shorts and a cotton or dry-fit jersey.
 Women wear skirts too.
-Jeans and pants is not considered to be attire for badminton.
+Jeans and pants, however, are not considered to be attire for badminton.

-4. Shuttle: The more popular type of shuttle that gives great flight and dept is the ones made of feathers.
-People do use plastic shuttles too as they last much longer.
+4. Shuttle: The ones made of feathers are the more popular type of shuttle as it gives greater flight and depth.
+People do use plastic shuttles too, as they last much longer.
 While they last longer, they are difficult to control and do not produce the same outcome as feathered shuttles